Ashriya26/MiniProject-ExpiryExpert/README.md

    - Navigate to the "View Products" section to see a list of all added products and click on any product to view its details and expiry status.

 6.**Expiring soon**:
-  -This section contains all the products that are on the verge of expiring.
+  - This section contains all the products that are on the verge of expiring.

 7.**Expired**:
-  -This section contains all the products that have expired.
+  - This section contains all the products that have expired.